gchustz/rcp/README.md

 Which starts topic `/system/processes`

+### NVIDIA GPU Monitoring
+Utilization for:
+- Gpu processor
+- Gpu Memory
+- Encoder
+- Decoder

+Along with other values such as temperature, powerdraw, and per-process information

+`roslaunch rcp nvidia_gpu.launch`

+Which starts topic `/system/nvidia_gpu`

+### All of the above
+`roslaunch rcp all.launch`

 ## Future Plans
+- [X] Incorporate NVIDIA GPU statistics
-- [ ] Incorporate NVIDIA GPU statistics
+- [ ] Incorporate deeper NVIDIA GPU statistics (i.e. memory temperatures)
+- [ ] Add temperature sensors from psutil
+- [ ] Move Configuration values out to launch file arguments / config files
 - [ ] Refactor and move the backend into a separate github